openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Offer

-The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `jwt_vc_json`:
+The following is a non-normative example of a Credential Offer of format `jwt_vc_json`:

 <{{examples/credential_offer_jwt_vc_json.json}}